 |Senior Uniform||Junior Uniform||Sport Uniform|

 A hat is part of the uniform and must have the student’s name printed inside the crown.
-Hats are to be worn to and from the College and carried all day at school.
+Students can choose to wear either the formal hat or bucket hat.

 - The hat must be worn when outside.

 - The hat must be maintained in good condition, without writing or drawing on the outside or inside.

 In the situation where there is an identified medical condition requiring a change in footwear, a medical certificate must be provided, and appropriately covered footwear to satisfy Workplace Health & Safety requirements must be worn.
 Even with a medical certificate, the student will not be permitted to attend sport, laboratory, workshop areas, home economics, art or graphics rooms without footwear that meets the specific requirements for those areas.

 A college bag is part of the uniform and must be purchased from the tuckshop.